-- 1. Project discharge does not affect more than 10,000 square feet (0.23 acre) of wetland as part of a single and complete project. - 2.
+- 1. The project may not result in permanent placement or discharge of fill onto more than 10,000 square feet of wetland as part of a single and complete project. - 2.
 The proposed project cannot practicably avoid wetland impacts. - 3.
 The proposed project minimizes wetland impacts to the greatest extent practicable. - 4.
 The project will be constructed in a manner that will maintain wetland hydrology in the remaining wetlands. - 5.
-The project will not result in the conversion of a wetland to a storm water treatment facility such as but not limited to a pond or infiltration basin. - 6.
-Discharge will not occur in the following resources: Great Lakes ridge and swale complexes, interdunal wetlands, coastal plain marshes, emergent marshes containing wild rice, sphagnum bogs that are located in the area located south of a horizontal line drawn across the state based on the routes of STH 16 and STH 21 west of Lake Winnebago and on USH 151 east of Lake Winnebago, boreal rich fens, or calcareous fens. - 7.
-The project is not eligible for authorization under a "Superior SAMP" permit reviewed by the City of Superior, Wisconsin. - 8.
-Activities are allowed in or adjacent to existing wetlands if the wetlands meet one or both of the following criteria: - A degraded wetland plant community dominated by agricultural crops, early successional hydrophytes, invasive or non-native plants.

-A wetland plant community dominated by a mix of invasive, early successional, non-native, and non-invasive native plants that exhibits site alterations, such as ditching or tiling, that have impacted hydrology.
+The project may not result in temporary affects to more than 2 acres of wetland as part of a single and complete project. - 6.
+The project will not result in the conversion of a wetland to a storm water treatment facility such as but not limited to a pond or infiltration basin. - 7.
+Discharge will not occur in the following resources: Great Lakes ridge and swale complexes, interdunal wetlands, coastal plain marshes, emergent marshes containing wild rice, sphagnum bogs that are located in the area located south of a horizontal line drawn across the state based on the routes of STH 16 and STH 21 west of Lake Winnebago and on USH 151 east of Lake Winnebago, boreal rich fens, or calcareous fens. - 8.
+The project is not eligible for authorization under a "Superior SAMP" permit reviewed by the City of Superior, Wisconsin. - 9.
+Activities are allowed in or adjacent to existing wetlands if the wetlands meet one or both of the following criteria: - A degraded wetland plant community dominated by agricultural crops, early successional hydrophytes, invasive or non-native plants. - A wetland plant community dominated by a mix of invasive, early successional, non-native, and non-invasive native plants that exhibits site alterations, such as ditching or tiling, that have impacted hydrology.